ranga4all1/de-retail-sales/README.md

 ## Project structure

+├── README.md
+├── batch
+├── extras
+├── images
+├── orchestration
+├── terraform-gcp
+└── terraform-mage

-├── README.md           # Readme file
+    README.md           # Readme file
-├── batch               # Spark batch processing
+    batch               # Spark batch processing
-├── extras              # Extra resources that you can use for experientation and/or adapting this framework to new projects ├── images              # images used in README.md
+    extras              # Extra resources that you can use for experimentation and/or adapting this framework to new projects images              # images used in README.md
-├── orchestration       # DAGs - 'mage' workflow orchestrator
-├── terraform-gcp       # Infra build in GCP - Data Lake(GCS Bucket) and Data warehouse(BigQuery dataset)
-└── terraform-mage      # Infra build in GCP - 'mage' workflow orchestrator
+    orchestration       # DAGs - 'mage' workflow orchestrator terraform-gcp       # Infra build in GCP - Data Lake(GCS Bucket) and Data warehouse(BigQuery dataset) terraform-mage      # Infra build in GCP - 'mage' workflow orchestrator

-## Dev Setup
+# Dev Setup

-This project is entirely developed in cloud using GitHub Codespaces that mimics local system.
+This project is entirely developed in the cloud using GitHub Codespaces that mimic the local system.
 A free version of GitHub Codespaces should suffice for this project.

+GitHub Codespace: **de-retail-sales: 2 cores, 8 GB RAM, 32 GB storage**

 ## Deployment Setup

-This project uses Google cloud (GCP) resources.
+This project uses Google Cloud (GCP) resources.
 A free version of GCP should suffice for this project.
+If needed, you can adapt this project to use other cloud providers by finding equivalent services.

 Note: In the end, You may want to destroy resources used for this project to avoid recurring charges, if any.